Tour start → end dates | Price | Enquire |

 Travel Time: ± 4 hours

-Day 38: Orange River, South Africa
+Day 38: Fish River Canyon – Orange River, South Africa

 Meals: Breakfast, Lunch, Dinner

-Optional Activities: Orange River – Canoe trip – NAD525
+Optional Activities: Orange River Canoe trip (NAD525)

 Travel Time: ± 5 hours

-Day 39: Western Cape, South Africa
+Day 39: Orange River – Klawer, South Africa

 You will depart from your camp in the morning and travel to Klawer, a town named after the Afrikaans word for a wild clover that blooms after rainfall.
 There is a beautiful countryside surrounding the hotel, and if you have the time, you will be able to explore some of it.
 Take a stroll in the nearby mountains and farms before retiring for the evening.